 The Brantley Barr Scholarship Fund was established by Averett alumna, Mary Lou Martin Barr, '28, in memory of her husband, Brantley F. Barr.
 This scholarship is awarded to students who have passed the traditional age for college attendance.
-Preference will be given first to students from the city of Danville, second from the county of Pittsylvania, third from the adjacent cities and counties, fourth from other areas.
+Preference will be given first to regional sophomore students pursuing at nursing degree.
+(Regional shall be defined first as the city of Danville, second as Pittsylvania County, VA, third from the adjacent cities and counties, fourth from other areas.)